* Any day arrival - Min 2 nights stay*

 Opposite Harry's Hotel this little gem has bags of atmosphere and very good Italian cuisine.
 Lunch is very reasonably priced and wine is good too!
 Tel- 01970 625707

 Royal India Boat Restaurant, Cardigan Quay

-Situated on an interesting boat at the end of the Quay at Cardigan this interesting Indian Restaurant has both Indian and Thai dishes.
+Situated on a former cargo boat at the end of the Quay at Cardigan this quirky Indian Restaurant has both Indian and Thai dishes.
 Book ahead for evening meals to avoid disappointment.
 Tel -01239 621444

 Yasmins, Newcastle Emlyn